Tony Hawk's Pro Skater 3 + 4: Reception

 Tony Hawk's Pro Skater 3 + 4 received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
-OpenCritic determined that 89% of critics recommended the game.
+OpenCritic determined that 87% of critics recommended the game.

 Andrej Barovic of Destructoid praised the game for being solid and a fun experience despite criticizing the Pro Skater 4 career mode as "butchered."
 Christian Donlan from Eurogamer criticized the cuts and alterations, but mostly praised the game for being a properly glorious collection of two classic games.
 Wesley LeBlanc wrote on Game Informer that "While Iron Galaxy has excellently modernized the gameplay and graphics of these classics to feel right in 2025, I wish it had done a better job of highlighting the influence these games once had in their heyday."
-GameSpot's Mat Paget raised concerns about the Career mode but still praised the game for continuing the series' superb legacy of skating supremacy.
+GameSpots Mat Paget raised concerns about the Career mode but still praised the game for continuing the series' superb legacy of skating supremacy.
 While James Daly for GamesRadar criticized the game for its lack of evolution from the previous entry, he still praised the game for its welcome visual updates to classic maps, and the level creator brings plenty of new challenges and points out that there's a lot more ups than downs.

 Zach McKay from Hardcore Gamer criticized the game's downside for its missing significant portion of unlockable characters and iconic tracks from the soundtrack, however he praised the game for keeping the experience that people know and love with its updated visuals and gameplay that keep the skating fresh and special.
 "Tony Hawk's Pro Skater 3 + 4 proves yet again the series' over-the-top skateboarding formula is totally timeless, even if some of the changes to THPS4 miss the mark and the soundtrack has been fumbled." was Luke Reilly's conclusion on IGN.
 Stephen Tailby's review on Push Square concluded that "Tony Hawk's Pro Skater 3 + 4 is another fantastic skateboarding title that revives some all-time classics, albeit with some caveats.
 It's a shame that THPS4 couldn't be more faithfully restored, but what is included still makes for a fun arcade skating experience that fans of the series shouldn't skip — especially considering the brand new levels and other neat secrets.
 It may not be the greatest remake, but it's further proof that there's life yet in this timeless series."
 Asif Khan for Shacknews called the game a "faithful recreation of two pivotal entries in the franchise's storied history."
 Writer for The Guardian, Keza MacDonald says "This remake is a nostalgia fest of grabs, spins, flips and skids – and a stiff, even occasionally humiliating test of skill."

+At the Golden Joystick Awards 2025, the game was nominated for Best Remake/Remaster.